 - Lectures by prominent historians and policy makers to provide historical context and perspective on current and past issues.

 - Promotion on the Hill of events and exhibits at the Library of Congress, National Archives, the Smithsonian and other historical institutions in Washington

-- Establishing relationships between Members of Congress and historians, the Architect of the Capitol, former Members of Congress, and historical institutions and history departments at academic institutions in their district.
+- Establishing relationships between Members of Congress and historians, the Architect of the Capitol, former Members of Congress, national parks and monuments, and historical institutions and history departments at academic institutions in their district.

 - Programs designed to increase awareness of history both here on Capitol Hill and among their constituents, especially students.